Social Heads

 Messaging infrastructure with clear professional boundaries

-Digital content/tools to support group-based interventions
+Digital content/tools to support social workers and young people

 Structures and support networks that ensure professional safety